U.S. Route 311

-U.S. Route 311 is a United States highway that runs for 62 mi from Winston-Salem, North Carolina to near Danville, Virginia.
-It connects the cities of Winston-Salem, Madison, and Eden.
-The route runs northeast from Winston-Salem to Danville.
+U.S. Route 311 (US 311) is a United States Numbered Highway that runs for 59.2 mi from Walkertown, North Carolina to Danville, Virginia.
+It connects the municipalities of Madison and Eden.
+The route runs northeast from Walkertown to Danville.
 By the numbering convention, it is an auxiliary route of US 11, however except for a brief period shortly after the route was established, it has not connected to its parent route.

-US 311 begins in Winston-Salem, at US 52/NC 8 (exit 110B) in the downtown area and proceeds northeast of the city.
+US 311 begins in Walkertown, at I-74 (exit 49) northeast of Winston-Salem.
 Starting in the vicinity of Madison, US 311 follows a number of different North Carolina state highways in short succession along with another major US Highway, US 220 before crossing the Virginia line.
-In Virginia, the route terminates shortly after crossing the border at the western end of the Danville Expressway (US 58).
+In Virginia, the route terminates shortly after crossing the border at the interchange with US 58 (Danville Expressway) in Danville.

-In May 2018, North Carolina applied for, and received, permission from AASHTO to remove US 311 from the southernmost 37 mi of the route, being mostly redundant to I-74, bringing it to its current routing from Winston-Salem to Danville.
+In May 2018, North Carolina applied for, and received, permission from the American Association of State Highway and Transportation Officials (AASHTO) to remove US 311 from the southernmost 37 mi of the route, being mostly redundant to Interstate 74 (I-74), bringing it to a routing from Winston-Salem to Danville.
 However, some US 311 signage remains on its former southernmost segment near Randleman.
+In September 2024, North Carolina once again applied for, and received, permission from AASHTO on October 30, 2024 to remove US 311 from the now southernmost 5 mi of the route to the newly-built Winston-Salem Northern Beltway, now part of I-74.